CTSecUK/CyberYoddha-CTF-2020/Write-ups/Shebang1.md

 As you can see the flag is right there, and although the file is owend by root we have read access to it.

-But you may also notice the file size... its pretty large for a flag string!?!
+But you may also notice the file size... it's pretty large for a flag string!?!

 If you just try to cat the file to the screen it will spit out endless lines of text to the console.